Miguelzamora13/ptb-php/README.md

         # Or pass a URL:
         // photo: 'https://example.com/path/to/photo.jpg',

-        caption: 'Here is your photo caption!',
+        caption: 'This is your photo caption!',

         //...
     );